 Eat more fish

 Fish can be fatty or lean, but it’s still low in saturated fat.
-Eat at least 8 ounces of non-fried fish each week, which may be divided over two 3.5- to 4-ounce servings.
+Eat at least 8 ounces of non-fried fish each week.
 Choose oily fish such as salmon, trout and herring, which are high in omega-3 fatty acids.
 Prepare fish baked, broiled, grilled or boiled rather than breaded and fried, and without added salt, saturated fat or trans fat.
 Non-fried fish and shellfish, such as shrimp, crab and lobster, are low in saturated fat and are a healthy alternative to many cuts of meat and poultry.

 Research has shown the health benefits of eating seafood rich in omega-3 fatty acids, especially when it replaces less healthy proteins that are high in saturated fat and low in unsaturated fat.
 Including seafood high in omega-3 fatty acids as part of a heart-healthy diet can help reduce the risk of heart failure, coronary heart disease, cardiac arrest and the most common type of stroke (ischemic).